Anneal-path correction in flux qubits: Results

-To explain the resonances theoretically we calculate the spectrum of the Hamiltonian~\eqref{eq:H} along the same annealing paths as implemented experimentally, using the aforementioned \emph{independently} extracted circuit parameters.
-The CSFQ is initially in its ground state, but as shown in Fig.~\ref{fig:crossing-c} a cascade of avoided level crossings takes place during the anneal, so that the population is diabatically transferred to higher levels.
-The initial tilt bias $\varphi_z(0)$ determines the most-populated level at the end of the anneal, as can be seen in Fig.~\ref{fig:crossing-b}.
-The locations of the experimental peaks closely coincide with the \emph{avoided} level crossings, while those crossings where there are no experimental peaks are unavoided (i.e. actual level crossings).
-This is indicated by the green circles in Fig.~\ref{fig:crossing-a}, which correspond to the locations of the avoided crossings, calculated using extracted circuit parameters and Eq.~\eqref{eq:H}.
-The error bars are due to uncertainty in the fitted circuit parameters as given above.
-We emphasize that the location of features in this experiment is calculated using circuit parameters that are extracted via the independent spectroscopy measurement.
+To explain the resonances [peak features in Fig.~\ref{fig:crossing-a}], we theoretically calculate the spectrum of the Hamiltonian~\eqref{eq:H} along the same annealing paths as implemented experimentally, using the aforementioned independently extracted circuit parameters.
+The CSFQ is initially in its ground state, but as shown in Fig.~\ref{fig:crossing-c} a cascade of avoided and unavoided (actual) level crossings takes place during the anneal, so that the population is diabatically transferred to higher energy levels.
+The initial tilt bias $\varphi_\text{z}(0)$ determines the most-populated level at the end of each anneal, as can be seen in Fig.~\ref{fig:crossing-b}.
+For a given initial tilt $\varphi_\text{z}(0)$, an experimental peak is observed if an avoided level crossing occurs at the end of that anneal, but no such peak is observed if an anneal ends with an unavoided level crossing.
+The green circles in Fig.~\ref{fig:crossing-a} correspond to those $\varphi_\text{z}(0)$ values for which the anneal ends with an avoided crossing, calculated using extracted circuit parameters and Eq.~\eqref{eq:H}, and accurately predict the locations of the experimental peaks.
+The error bars are due to uncertainty in the fitted circuit parameters.
+We emphasize that the theoretical peak locations in this experiment [the green circles in Fig.~\ref{fig:crossing-a}] are calculated using circuit parameters that are extracted via independent spectroscopy measurement.
+This involves only a static calculation of the energy spectrum of the circuit, without any dynamics.

-This population transfer mechanism explains the sharp features seen in Fig.~\ref{fig:crossing-a}: as we vary $\varphi_z(0)$, a previously unoccupied eigenstate crosses with the occupied eigenstate and suddenly acquires its population (a resonance).
-This leads to a sudden change in the result of the persistent-current readout, because the right-well population measured at the end of each anneal depends on the population in each eigenstate, the persistent-current value associated with that eigenstate, and the current readout resolution.
+This population transfer mechanism explains the peak features seen in Fig.~\ref{fig:crossing-a}: as we vary $\varphi_\text{z}(0)$, a previously unoccupied eigenstate crosses with the occupied eigenstate and suddenly acquires its population (a resonance).
+Consequently there is a sudden change in the result of the persistent-current readout, because the right-well population measured at the end of each anneal depends on the population in each eigenstate, the persistent-current value associated with that eigenstate, and the persistent-current readout resolution.
 Only avoided level crossings yield a persistent-current feature that is observable in the experiment, since for actual level crossings the population is completely transferred to other eigenstates and the total persistent current of the CSFQ does not change enough to yield an observable feature.